Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==
+= 5.9.4 =
+* fix — the upsell nag was previously showing on any page that was related to plugins, including the update interface. now it only shows up on the plugins page itself.
+* chore — tested up to WordPress version 5.5

 = 5.9.3 =
 * fix — a woocommerce function somehow made it into my setup wizard, which has been removed now.
 It was causing errors on a select few installs on installation.